Deciding whether to pay off a student or car loan first can be a tricky question.

 - Know your repayment options – The variety of repayment options on federal student loans can create flexibility.
 Use the Department of Education’s Federal Repayment Simulator to explore different choices.

 - Refinancing private debt opens doors – Borrowers can refinance to get lower interest rates or lower monthly payments.
-This page tracks the best refinance rates currently available.
+This page tracks the best student loan refinance rates currently available.